slipmatio/labs/README.md

 ## Production

-The project is deployed with Vercel to https://labs.slipmat.io
+The project is deployed with Netlify to https://labs.slipmat.io

 ## Development